Broccoli Cheddar Quiche

 4. It is finished when it has a firm jiggle.
 If it is still watery, give it 5 more minutes or so.

-I had the pleasure of sitting my butt on the couch while my girlfriend put this together for us one morning.
-We enjoyed a slice of quiche, chocolate milk in our ButterBeer mugs from the Harry Potter Broadway show, and an episode of Ozark.
+I had the pleasure of sitting my butt on the couch while someone else cooked this morning.
+I enjoyed a slice of quiche, chocolate milk in my ButterBeer mug from the Harry Potter Broadway show, and an episode of Ozark.
 It was a great way to start the day.

 A lot of people will always ask me what my favorite meal is.
 The real answer is that the best meal is one that I don’t have to cook.
 There is always this level of shame when people cook for me.
 I’ve noticed this level of feeling unworthy to feed a chef.
 Truthfully, I enjoy eating someone else’s food more than anything.
 Getting to see how other people operate, and learning new tips and tricks, It is always fun.
 I enjoy teaching as much as I enjoy being taught.

 I wholeheartedly believe that cooking is not about the destination, but about the journey.
 If I wanted the greatest quiche in the world I could have locally sourced my eggs, made my own crust, grown my own broccoli, and flown to Wisconsin for some fresh cheddar.
-Instead, my girlfriend used frozen crusts, freezer-burned broccoli, Costco cheddar, 3 eggs, because we did not have 4, and fat-free milk.
+Instead, frozen crusts, freezer-burned broccoli, Costco cheddar, 3 eggs (because we did not have 4,) and fat-free milk were used.
 But you know what?
 I loved it.

 Previous